Courts, the Law, and LGBT Rights in Asia

 8. An additional Korean case worth noting is In re Rectification of Registers (2016), in which the applicants argued that the term “marriage” in Korean laws should be interpreted to encompass same-sex marriage.
 The Seoul Western District Court ruled against the applicants, and the applicants decided not to appeal.

-9. In February 2019, thirteen same-sex couples in Japan filed a lawsuit seeking the right to marry (Associated Press, 2019).
+9. In February 2019, 13 same-sex couples in Japan filed a lawsuit seeking the right to marry (Associated Press, 2019).
 This case may eventually require the Supreme Court to decide the constitutionality of excluding same-sex couples from marriage.

 10. Thailand is an example of a country pursuing notable law reform unprompted by litigation.
 Thailand’s legislature has indicated that it may develop civil partnership rights for same-sex couples (Fullerton, 2018).